Tropical methods for building real space sextics with totally real tritangent planes: Arithmetic considerations

 \begin{corollary} The lifting multiplicity $\mult(\Lambda, \LL)$ of any given tropical tritangent curve $\Lambda$ to $\Gamma$ over a field extension $\LL$ of $\K$ is either 0 or it equals $\mult(\Lambda, \overline{\K})$.
 Furthermore, its possible values are 0, 1, 2, 4 or 8.
 In addition, each $\LL$-rational lift of $\Lambda$ is totally $\LL$-rational. \end{corollary}

-\begin{proof} By construction, in most cases, local tangencies between $\Lambda$ and $\Gamma$ in different connected components of $\Lambda\cap \Gamma$ impose independent conditions on the three parameters of the equation $\ell$ defining any $(1,1)$-curve lifting $\Lambda$ and tritangent to $V(\sextic)$.
+\begin{proof} By construction, in most cases, local tangencies between $\Lambda$ and $\Gamma$ in different connected components of $\Gamma \cap \Lambda$ impose independent conditions on the three parameters of the equation $\ell$ defining any $(1,1)$-curve lifting $\Lambda$ and tritangent to $V(\sextic)$.
 The exceptional cases arise in the presence of tangencies of type (4a), (4a'), (6a) or (6a'). {Propositions}~\ref{pr:4a6aNoAdjacentLeg},~\ref{pr:4a6aWithAdjacentLeg} and~\ref{pr:type4ap6ap} imply that in these special situations, the joint lifting multiplicities over $\LL$ are also either $0$ or they agree with the ones over $\overline{\K}$.
-Thus, the properties satisfied by local lifting multiplicities listed in~\autoref{thm:liftingMultiplicitiesForOtherFields} are also valid for $\mult(\Lambda, \LL)$.
+Thus, the properties satisfied by the local lifting multiplicities listed in~\autoref{thm:liftingMultiplicitiesForOtherFields} are also valid for $\mult(\Lambda, \LL)$.

-The quantity $\mult(\Lambda, \overline{\K})$ is obtained as the product of the local lifting multiplicities at each tropical tangency point.
+The quantity $\mult(\Lambda, \overline{\K})$ is obtained as the product of the local lifting multiplicities at each tropical tangency point, whenever it is non-zero.
 If $\Lambda$ is trivalent, the exact formula depends on whether $\Lambda$ carries a tangency of type (4a) or (6a) along its unique edge, as was indicated in {Corollaries}~\ref{cor:4a6aField} and~\ref{pr:4a6aWithAdjacentLeg}.
 The rationality statement follows from~\autoref{thm:liftingMultiplicitiesForOtherFields}. \end{proof}

 In the remainder of this section, we focus on the question about lifting tritangents over an arbitrary Henselian valued field $\K$ whose value group $\val(\K)$ is $2$-divisible, non-trivial and admits a splitting.
 We start by providing examples of fields with these properties.